EdinburghGenomics/Analysis-Driver/README.md

 #### sample_sheet
 This contains three classes:

-- SampleSheet - Reads SampleSheet.csv, validates the barcode lengths contained, and constructs a series of SampleProject objects.
+- SampleSheet - Reads SampleSheet_analysis_driver.csv, validates the barcode lengths contained, and constructs a series of SampleProject objects.
 - SampleProject - Represents a sample project in SampleSheet.csv, e.g., '10015AT', and contains appropriate
   matching lines from the file.
 Effectively grouping the sample sheet by sample project.
 Each SampleProject can have its own read length, as long as all its reads are consistent.
 - Sample - Represents a line in SampleSheet.csv

+Also present is transform_sample_sheet, which takes SampleSheet.csv, transforms it to a format valid for bcl2fastq, and writes it out as SampleSheet_analysis_driver.csv.
+It is this transformed sample sheet that is passed to SampleSheet.

 ### util
-Contains various utility classes and functions used by the app, both in __init__ and logger:

-- AppLogger - A class that can be mixed in to any class in the Analysis Driver to allow it to write to the logging streams set in configuration.
-- localexecute - Uses subprocess.Popen to execute arbitrary shell commands
-- find_fastqs - Iterates through a directory (intended to be a sample_project folder) and returns a dict of all contained fastq.gz files within, organised per sample.
+Contains utility functions:
+- bcbio_prepare_samples - Executes bcbio_prepare_samples.py for a seet of input fastqs, merging them.
-- setup_bcbio_run - Uses localexecute to run `bcbio -w template` on a given yaml config, a run directory, a csv sample file and a list of fastqs
+- setup_bcbio_run - Runs `bcbio -w template` on a given yaml config, run directory, csv sample file and a list of fastqs.
+- transfer_output_files - Uses `shutil.copyfile` to transfer pipeline output files to a configured directory.
+  Also renames output files according to configuration (see etc/example_analysisdriver.yaml).

 ### writer
 Contains classes that write various files to be used/executed in the pipeline